mattzipan/free-SERP-checker/readme.md

 The code has been originally created in Google Colab.

 ## How to get started
 The easiest way is to run the code in Google Colab.
-Follow the tutorial here: [Tutorial for free SERP checker](https://bluerivermountains.com/en/free-serp-checker-python-script){target="_blank"}
+Follow the tutorial here: [Tutorial for free SERP checker script](https://bluerivermountains.com/en/free-serp-checker-python-script)

 ## Screenshot
 ![image](/images/full-size-serp-checker-screenshot.png)